 When you’re interested in making a big purchase, like a car or a house, you ask other people who’ve purchased something similar for their opinion.
 You talk to the past owners (if it’s second-hand) to get an honest personal review of the product, which goes beyond specification digits and all the fabulous things the salesperson told you.

-Similarly, when an organization is looking to hire a new employee, they run a reference check to understand how they perform.
+Similarly, when an organization is looking to hire a new employee, they run a reference check to understand their performance.

-Almost all job applications require you to put a list of references on resume they can get in contact with.
+Almost all job applications require you to put a list of references they can get in contact with on a resume.

 In theory, job references are entirely out of your control.
 You cannot force your last boss to sing praises of your work, nor should you!

-However, there are still ways to avoid a negative reference and get one which will help secure the job.
+However, there are still ways to avoid a negative reference and get one to secure the job.
 Here we point out some of them.

 1) Know Who to Ask for Job References